Skip to main content

 *Via Lattea lift passes purchased for less than 6 days do not include skiing in Montgenèvre.

 The French border starts once you scan through the Col Boeuf Lift (Number 47 on the Piste Map), and although it’s still technically in Claviere, it will count as one of your days in France.
-There are several other lift passes that offer different combinations of access across the five areas, but if you’re staying in Sauze, it’s almost certainly the Via Lattea pass that you’ll want.
+There are several other lift passes that offer different combinations of access across the five areas, but if you’re staying in Sestriere, it’s almost certainly the Via Lattea pass that you’ll want.

 The other pass worth mentioning is the Via Lattea International, which gives you access to the whole ski area, including Montgenevre, every day.
 It is only available for 6 days and is around €50 more – but if we’re honest, there are very few people will make the most of this lift pass, as skiing 2-3 hours to Montgenèvre and back every day is quite a feat.